 Our Bylaws provide that our Board shall consist of such number of directors as determined from time to time by resolution adopted by a majority of the total number of directors then in office.
-Our Board currently consists of eight members, W. Patrick Battle, Jaclyn Baumgarten, Frederick A. Brightbill, Donald C. Campion, TJ Chung, Jennifer Deason, Roch Lambert, and Peter G. Leemputte.
-Mr. Chung will not stand for reelection at the Annual Meeting.
-We would like to take this opportunity to thank Mr. Chung for his many years of service to our Company, our Board, and our shareholders.
+Our Board currently consists of eight members, W. Patrick Battle, Jaclyn Baumgarten, Frederick A. Brightbill, Donald C. Campion, Jennifer Deason, Roch Lambert, Peter G. Leemputte, and Kamilah Mitchell-Thomas